 \section{Cosmology}

-We now investigate the cosmology in meVSL model.
-Thus, the Einstein-Hilbert action based on meVSL model is rewritten as
+We now investigate the cosmology in the meVSL model.
+Thus, the Einstein-Hilbert action based on the meVSL model is rewritten as

 where $g = \det (g_{\mu\nu})$ is the determinant of the metric tensor, $\tRR$ is the Ricci scalar, $\tG$ is the time-varying Newton's gravitational constant, and $\tc$ is the time-varying speed of light.
-We show that as we allow the speed of light to change with time, so does $\tG$ in order to obtain the consistent theory.
+We show that as we allow the speed of light to change with time, so does $\tG$ to obtain the consistent theory.
 This becomes obvious when we consider the field equation.
-We obtain the field equations by using the fact that the variation of the action with respect to the inverse metric must be zero in order to recover Einstein's field equation.
+We obtain the field equations by using the fact that the variation of the action for the inverse metric must be zero to recover Einstein's field equation.
 By doing this, we obtain

 where $T_{\mu\nu}$ is the stress-energy tensor and the second term on the right-hand side is the so-called Palatini identity term.
 If one uses the integrate by part, then this term gives the contributions such as $\nabla_{\mu} \nabla_{\nu} (\tkapp^{-1})$.
 This is the case for the Brans-Dicke theory when there exists a coupling between the Ricci scalar and the scalar field.
-Thus, if we want to avoid these additional unexpected dynamical contributions, then we should have the constraint on meVSL model as
+Thus, if we want to avoid these additional unexpected dynamical contributions, then we should have the constraint on the meVSL model as

 where $t$ is the cosmic time.
-This is a main constrain of meVSL model.
+This is the main constraint of the meVSL model.
 We specify this constraint equation by using scale factor $a$ when we adopt the energy conservation of matter ({\it i.e.}, Bianchi identity) later.
 One can also proceed with other general kinds of VSL models without this constraint.
-In that case, one should include the terms that come from this Palatini identity term.
+In that case, one should include the terms from this Palatini identity term.
 However, we adopt this minimal model in this manuscript in order not to spoil the success of the GR.